Employer contributions and tax relief

 Employers and third-party contributions

-A contribution can also normally only be treated as a deduction for the accounting period in which the contribution is paid.
+A contribution is normally only treated as a deduction for the accounting period in which the contribution is paid.
 It can't be carried forward or back to a different charging period.
 An exception to this is when a much larger than normal employer contribution is made.

 Depending on the size of the contribution and how it compares with the employer's usual level of contribution, HMRC may require the tax relief to be spread over more than one period of account.
 For more details on tax relief and spreading, please see HMRC Pensions Tax Manual - PTM043400: tax relief for employers: spreading (opens in a new window).